tonneyshu/minutes_ai/README.md

 ### Caching

 Streamlit's caching mechanism is used to optimize model loading times, ensuring that models are loaded only once during a session.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please create a pull request or open an issue.

 ## Acknowledgments